Hacking

 “Account hijacking … across all sites is quite rampant,” added Barracuda’s Tanner.

-Hijacking is fueled by the massive amount of information stolen in data breaches, he noted.
-There are tools hackers can use that incorporate breach data to facilitate their hijacking activities.
+He noted that hijacking is fueled by the massive amount of information stolen in data breaches.
+Hackers can use tools that incorporate breach data to facilitate their hijacking activities.

 Those products make a configuration file for a site that specifies how the login process works, what list of email and password combinations to try, and includes a list of proxy IPs to use so that IP-based protections won’t be as effective.

-Password theft is framed as a consumer problem, but it can have a significant impact on a business, too, maintained Rami Essaid, cofounder of Distil Networks, a website security firm in Arlington, Virginia.
+Password theft is often viewed as a consumer problem, but it can also significantly impact a business, maintains Rami Essaid, cofounder of Distil Networks, a website security firm in Arlington, Va.

 “Password dumps create a ripple effect as organizations spend precious time and resources on damage control,” he told TechNewsWorld.